 1. The Annex shows the text agreed on in the lunchtime working group on 30 June 2016.
 Some phrases are still in square brackets that need to be decided on at the December meeting.
 Especially the definition and the explanation for specific concentration limits.

-Annex II
+Annex I

 Proposal for revision of Chapter 2.8 of the Model Regulations